Beardbreadman/simple_shell/README.md

  - **USAGE**
  - **Example of Usage**
  - **Bugs**
- - **TEAM**
  ****

 ## What is the shell?
 The shell is a program that takes commands from the keyboard via the terminal, and gives them to the operating system to perform.\
-**To better understand how the shell actually works, you can read our [Article].**

 ## About this project
-This project is a simple version of the linux shell made for [Holberton School] taking part of the "Low-level programming & Algorithm - Linux and Unix system programming" projects.\
+This project is a simple version of the linux shell  replica made by team sponge under the system [Alxse/Holberton School] taking part of the "Low-level programming & Algorithm - Linux and Unix system programming" projects.\

 It is created using the **C programming Language** and it can do many functionalities that a real shell does.

 ## Essential Functionalities of the Simple Shell: